bdesanctis/bamdam/README.md

---mincount MINCOUNT: Minimum read count to keep a node (default: 5) --k K: Value of k for kmer complexity calculations (default: 5) --upto UPTO: Keep nodes up to and including this tax threshold, use root to disable (default: family) --lcaheaderlines LCAHEADERLINES: Number of header lines in input LCA file (default: 0) --minsim MINSIM: Minimum similarity to reference to keep a read.
+--mincount MINCOUNT: Minimum read count to keep a node (default: 5) --k K: Value of k for kmer complexity calculations (default: 5) --upto UPTO: Keep nodes up to and including this tax threshold, use root to disable (default: family) --lcaheaderlines LCAHEADERLINES: Number of header lines in input LCA file - just go look at the file real quick and find out (default: 0)
+--minsim MINSIM: Minimum similarity to reference to keep a read.
 This should be the same as your ngslca minimum similarity! (default: 0.95)
 --keep_keywords KEEP_KEYWORDS [KEEP_KEYWORDS ...]: Other keyword(s) in LCA file for filtering to keep, e.g. Eukaryota (default: none)
 --exclude_keywords EXCLUDE_KEYWORDS [KEEP_KEYWORDS ...]: Other keyword(s) in LCA file for filtering to delete (default Hominidae) - NOT IMPLEMENTED YET